RonConescu/rabbitmq-website/site/tutorials/tutorial-one-java.md

 The connection abstracts the socket connection, and takes care of protocol version negotiation and authentication and so on for us.
-Here we connect to a broker on the local machine - hence the _localhost_.
+Here we connect to a broker on the local machine &mdash; hence the _localhost_.
 If we wanted to connect to a broker on a different machine we'd simply specify its name or IP address here.